buraksarac/NeuralNetwork/README.md

 -st	Save thetas (prediction result)(0 for disable 1 for enable default 1)

+-test   test vs training percent, i.e. for 10 there will be 90% training and 10% test

 Please see http://www.u-db.org for more details
 ```

 Installation:
  Application using Posix threads so any linux machine should run without any problem.
-I just tested on ubuntu so please let me know if you are successful on mac,redhat,suse or any other distro. (burak@linux.com)

 After you download the source code, locate into Release folder: